-What to see when in Kibale National Park
+What to see when in Kibale National Park, Top Things to do in Kibale National Park

 June 01, 2018

-TOP THINGS TO DO IN KIBALE NATIONAL PARK
+WHAT TO SEE WHEN IN KIBALE NATIONAL PARK, TOP THINGS TO DO IN KIBALE NATIONAL PARK.

 Enjoy views of the Mystical Rwenzori Mountains and the cool air from the Crater lakes while on your visit to Kibale National Park.
 The park is located in the Western Part of Uganda in the Districts of Kabarole and Kamwenge.
 It is best known for the number and variety of resident Primates.
 An Impressive list of 13 Primate species includes Uganda’s largest population of Chimpanzees with an Estimated 1450.
 Habituated Groups can be tracked with experienced Ranger Guides.
 Chimpanzee tracking guidelines, permits, booking procedures, itineraries and habituation information.
 Kibale Forest National Park is one of the best safari destination in Africa for chimpanzee trekking in Uganda.
 Kibale’s 795 km2 National Park contains one of the most beautiful and with the most varying tracts of tropical forest in the whole of Uganda.
 This is place to a number of forest wildlife, most especially 13 species of primate coupled with chimpanzees.
 The Forest covering predominates in the central and northern part of the park on the raised Fort Portal plateau.
 At the park’s northern tip,Kibale is highest and stands 1590m above sea level Kibale Safari.